Take Action to Improve Indoor Air Quality in Schools

 The health and comfort of students and teachers are among the many factors that contribute to learning and productivity in the classroom, which in turn affect performance and achievement.
 EPA's IAQ Tools for Schools Action Kit will help ensure good indoor air quality in your school.
 Providing a healthy, comfortable environment is an investment in your students and staff.
 Failure to respond promptly and effectively to poor indoor air quality in schools can lead to severe consequences.
 These may include an increase in short- and long-term health problems costly repairs, potential liability problems and greater risk that schools will need to close and temporarily relocate staff and students.

-- Utilize EPA's IAQ Design Tools for Schools web-based guidance or Protecting IAQ During School Energy Efficiency Retrofit Projects with Energy Savings Plus Health Guidelines to help school districts, architects, and facility planners design and construct the next generation of high performance schools.
+- Utilize the IAQ Design Tools for Schools guidance or Protecting IAQ During School Energy Efficiency Retrofit Projects with Energy Savings Plus Health Guidelines to help school districts, architects, and facility planners design and construct the next generation of high performance schools.

 Facility managers in K-12 schools work hard every day to ensure a healthy, high-quality learning and teaching environment for students and staff.
-Your goal is to provide energy-efficient facilities that have quality lighting, comfortable temperatures, and good indoor air quality (IAQ) — all within a tight budget.
-The U.S. EPA's Indoor Environments Division provides technical guidance on how to maintain and operate your school facility by using integrated, whole-building approaches which are designed to protect occupant health while saving energy and money.
+Your goal is to provide energy-efficient facilities that have quality lighting, comfortable temperatures, and good IAQ — all within a tight budget.
+The Indoor Environments Division provides technical guidance on how to maintain and operate your school facility by using integrated, whole-building approaches which are designed to protect occupant health while saving energy and money.

 Taking a proactive approach to preventing IAQ problems will save your school significant costs in the long run.
 With everyone working together, you may also be able to reduce the amount of time you currently spend on IAQ issues.